drewlakee/dizzy-brawl-meta-server/README.md

 **JSON Body Response**

-if at request moment task spend time after generation MORE than "active_interval" parameter task instantly deletes from database
+If at request moment task already has spent time after generation MORE than "active_interval" parameter task instantly deletes from database

-if no active task at user's account, response will be empty JSON Array
+If no active tasks at user's account, response will be empty json Array

 name                | data type                 | description
 ------------        |-------------              |-------------
 tasks               | json array of tasks            | active Tasks on user's account

-single "task" json object
+Single "task" json object

 name                | data type     | description
 ------------        |-------------  |-------------